aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 {: .callout .callout--info}

-To be guided through creation of an API and it's handler, run `awsmobile console` to open your app in the console, and choose Cloud Logic.
+To be guided through creation of an API and it's handler, run `amplify console` to open your app in the console, and choose Cloud Logic.

 ## Add Cloud Database